- What is the MEDDIC Sales Process?

 - Fail to tie the MEDDIC sales method into your sales process.

 - Fail to connect MEDDIC into your CRM system.

 - Fail to train, reinforce, and regularly coach your sales reps on the process.

 You can’t turn your discovery calls into interrogations, but you want to ensure you uncover the critical pieces of information through the buying journey and at the correct times.

 Bake this into your sales process to get buyers and sellers excited about the experience.

 Baking any methodology into your process is critical, and then tying it into your CRM system further reinforces it.

-Regardless of the CRM systems used, add the MEDDIC data to the deal/opportunity records and review this data as part of your forecast/deal reviews and coaching sessions to ensure sellers are capturing this data.
+Regardless of the CRM systems, add the MEDDIC data to the deal/opportunity records.
+Review this data as part of your forecast/deal reviews and coaching sessions to ensure sellers capture this data.